 Antecedent rainfall (both short and long term) is an important factor to consider when interpreting water quality data.
 Daily and cumulative annual rainfall at nearby Harbor Heights since 2001 are shown in Figure 11.
-Cumulative annual rainfall is equivalent to a running annual average for rainfall and indicates relative rainfall patterns over time.
-Rainfall in 2016 was notably above average.
-Rainfall in 2017 and 2018 was near average.
-Rainfall in 2019 and 2020 was below average, with the June through September 2020 period being well below average.
+Cumulative annual rainfall is equivalent to a running annual sum for rainfall and indicates relative rainfall patterns over time.
+Cumulative rainfall in 2016 (70 inches) was notably above average (51 inches).
+Rainfall in 2017 (62 inches), 2018 (61 inches), and 2019 (58 inches) was near average.
+Rainfall in 2020 (44 inches) and 2021 (43 inches) was below average, with the June through September 2020 period being well below average.
+Rainfall remained below average through 2022 but increased significantly in September 2022 after hurricane Ian accounted for nearly 14 inches of rain in a single day.